Summer holiday adventures at Standen

 The Little Room, also known as the Sixpenny Room was where the Beale children whiled away those summer afternoons creating stories and playing with games.
 What might your imagination come up with?
 You’ll find the entrance to the Little Room at the back of the house, from the terrace.

-All this fun will probably leave you quite hungry, so when those tummies start rumbling head over to the Potting Shed to pick up a kids lunchbox, or treat yourself to an ice-cream.
-The Potting Shed will be open every day between 11am and 4pm during the school holidays, and Barn Café will be open between 10am and 5pm.
+All this fun will probably leave you quite hungry, so when those tummies start rumbling head over to Barn Café to pick up a kids lunchbox, or treat yourself to an ice-cream.
+Barn Café will be open between 10am and 5pm.

 If you fancy eating outdoors, why not bring a picnic?
-The picnic area near the carpark offers lovely views of the countryside, or simply put a blanket down on the lawn or Goose Green.
-The deckchairs on Goose Green offer a nice opportunity for an after lunch snooze!
+There are picnic benches located in the natural play area by the car park, or simply put a blanket down on the lawn.
+The deckchairs on Goose Green offer a nice opportunity for a post-lunch snooze.
 You’ll find the toilets and baby changing facilities next to the shop, on the other side of Goose Green from the Barn Café.

 You are very welcome to bring your dog along with you to enjoy these outdoor spaces – dogs are allowed on a short lead all around the garden apart from the kitchen garden (assistance dogs are permitted here).
 Please note that if you are taking part in our trail activity there may be some areas on the route that dogs are not permitted.